How to Build a Screened-In Patio

 Attach the Soffit Flap

 Attach the soffit flap with grommets and turnbuckle clips mounted on the rafter bottoms (Photo 15 and Fig. E).
 To ensure an exact fit, our awning maker took his measurements after the screen room enclosure was built.
-It then took two weeks for the awning to be made and installed.
+It then took them two weeks to make and install the awning.
 The awning has an 8-in. apron dropping down vertically along the front edge, with this bottom edge line continuing along the sides, slightly above the tops of the doors.
 It’s the perfect addition to our outdoor enclosed patio.

 Photo 15 shows two flaps sewn to the awning’s front edge in addition to the apron: The rear tie-down flap has grommets along the edge through which rope is threaded.
 The rope is wound around the tie-down bar that slides in through holes drilled in the rafter ends.
 This allows the awning to be pulled taut.
 The longer soffit flap, intended to keep out bugs, attaches to the horizontal eave frame member with turnbuckle clips (Photo 16).